jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (a) the amount described in subsection (2) (the subsection (2) amount); or (b) the amount described in subsection (3) (the subsection (3) amount), if the Corporation decides that the subsection (2) amount is not a reasonable representation of the person's earnings as a shareholder-employee in the tax year.
 (2) The subsection (2) amount is—
-  (a) all PAYE income payments of the person for the income year derived from a company of which the person is a shareholder-employee; and
+  (a) all PAYE income payments of the person for the tax year derived from a company of which the person is a shareholder-employee; and
   (b) all income of the person that is deemed to be income derived otherwise than from PAYE income payments under section RD 3(2) to (4) of the Income Tax Act 2007.
 (3) The subsection (3) amount is an amount determined by the Corporation in the following way:
   (a) first, determine each of the following amounts: